LABORA-INF-UFG/openran-br-blueprint/README.md

 Now, name your VM and select a virtual network to connect your VM.

-In "Network Selection", you can select the virtual network of your choice.
+In "Network selection", you can select the virtual network of your choice.

 ![finish](docs/figs/5-vm-finish.jpg)